 One of the biggest trends in interiors lately has been bringing the outdoors in and the indoors out.
 And why wouldn’t we all want the best of both worlds?
 Truthfully, outdoor furniture has come such a long way since I first began covering the home design market almost a decade ago.
 Back then, everything was fifty shades of brown, and furnishings made out of recycled bottles, well, looked and felt like they were made out of recycled water bottles.

 But things have drastically improved since then.
 Colors are brighter, cushions are cushier, and the silhouettes of pieces are on trend enough to look like an extension of whatever your home décor style is indoors.
 Which got me to thinking—why aren’t we using more outdoor pieces inside?
 If they’re just as stylish and comfy as their indoor counterparts, couldn’t our homes benefit from the extra durability?
-With that in mind, I went searching for outdoor pieces that you could totally style indoors, and these were my ten favorites.
+With that in mind, I went searching for outdoor pieces that you could totally style indoors, and these were my nine favorites.

 Who doesn’t want spot and stain resistant throw pillows?
 Seems to me like all-weather fabric would do well indoors, with all the eating and drinking that goes on in my living room, at least.
 Today’s options are so much softer and more vibrant than before, so you don’t have to compromise on pillow comfort or quality